kenwauters/pali-index/README.md

 sutta numbers, so Majjhima Nikaya 1 is `mn-1.csv`.

 See Sutta file `mn-1.csv` for comments on how to structure the files.

+### TODO List Content

+* Majjhima Nikaya complete index
+* Digha Nikaya complete index
+* (Doubtful Kenyon will do it) Angutarra Nikaya
+* (Doubtful Kenyon will do it) Samyutta Nikaya

+### TODO List Code

+* Input validation and error reporting
+* Pali typeface
+* Pretty output with links between topics
+* Links to online version of volumes
+* The usual code refactoring and normalization